jvermander/recommender/README.md

   - A user can search a dataset containing over 270,000 books and almost 100,000 authors, by book title, author name, or ISBN.
   - Protects against malformed input.
   - Results are then displayed in a carousel; books that the user has already read are not filtered.
-  - The user can simply a corner exit button to reset the search.
+  - The user can simply click a corner exit button to reset the search.
   ![](gifs/search.gif)

 - 'My Ratings' list
   - Users can track what they've already read and view it on the carousel by clicking the 'My Ratings' button on the nav-bar.
-  - All previous ratings given are shown.
   ![](gifs/ratings.gif)

 - 'My Recommendations' list
   - Comprised of two components: what similar users are reading, and recommended authors.
-  - What similar users are reading is a list of books that the system deems as highly likely to be of interest, regardless of author.
+  - 'What similar users are reading' is a list of books that the system deems as highly likely to be of interest, regardless of author.
-  - A list authors is also recommended, and a list of the most highly scored books for each author is present to the user.
+  - A list of authors is also recommended, and a list of the most highly scored books for each author is presented to the user.
   ![](gifs/recommend.gif)

 <b> Visual Demonstration </b>
 -
 Note: The dataset used here is fairly old, and does not seem to contain any books published past 2005.
+Additionally, any books with identical covers are guaranteed to have unique ISBNs (i.e. they are considered unique products sold at retailers).

 <b> Suppose the user, Sauron123, is a fantasy lover. </b>
 Let's see what he'll rate, followed by what he'll be offered as recommendation by the system.